EugeneTolstikhin/udacity-traffic-Sign-Classifier-Project/writeup.md

 2) epochs = 200
 3) batch_size = 128
 4) one_hot labels
+5) Optimizer - Adam Optimizer.

+How these parameters were chosen:
+1) Experimentally.
+The values between 1e-3 - 1e-5 has been considered.
+The rate 0.0005 - 0.0006 showed the fastest training speed till the maximum accuracy
+2) Experimantally.
+Values 10 - 200 were considered.
+The values between 150 - 200 has showed the acceptable accuracy.
+The value greater than 200 showed no additional profit.
+3) Experimantally.
+Considered the values - power of 2.
+128 = 2^7
+4) One hot encoding - binary representation of all the unique image category.
+Provide faster access to each category of the image.
+5) Adam (= Adaptive Moment Estimation).
+[Overview of the different optimizers](https://arxiv.org/pdf/1609.04747.pdf) at the paragraph 4.6, 4.10 explains why Adam, which can be considered as a different combinations of the other optimizers, is better for usage.
+A short summary of why Adam is a good choice: it's computationally efficient and requires very little memory.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.